Primary IBM Support Assistant Troubleshooting Tools for WebSphere Application Server

 Description: The IBM Thread and Monitor Dump Analyzer for Java (TMDA) analyzes javacores and diagnoses monitor locks and thread activities to identify the root cause of hangs, deadlocks, and resource contention or monitor bottlenecks.
 It compares each javacore and provides process ID information for threads, garbage collection frequency, allocation failure frequency, and a list of hang suspects.

 Description: The WebSphere Application Server trace facility is used to obtain detailed information about running components, including application servers, clients, and other processes in the environment.
 It helps you find delays and possible hangs by examining WebSphere Application Server trace files and HTTP server plug-in traces.
+It also helps to identify delays between HTTP requests and responses and delays, and hangs during application execution.

 What it's used for: Analyzing WebSphere Application Server plug-in configurations to help you find improper or ill-advised settings that could result in runtime problems.